siouan/frontend-gradle-plugin/README.md

 - **Distribution management**: the plugin downloads and installs a [Node.js][nodejs] distribution and/or a [Yarn][yarn] distribution when required.
 Optionally, a shared/global distribution may be used instead to avoid network overhead and duplication.
-The plugin may also use a HTTP proxy server for downloads to take advantage of any caching facility and submit to the organization's security rules.
+The plugin may also use a HTTP proxy server for downloads, to take advantage of any caching facility, and submit to the organization's security rules.
 - **Configurable dependencies installation**: depending on the environment, installing frontend dependencies using the `package.json` file may require a different command (e.g. `npm ci`).
 - **Built-in tasks**: no need to define tasks to build, clean, check, or publish the frontend application through Gradle lifecycle.
 The plugin provides them out of the box, and ensures their implementation matches Gradle's [recommendations][gradle-task-configuration-avoidance].
-Plug scripts from a `package.json` file with the DSL, and run `gradlew build`.
+Plug scripts from a `package.json` file with the [DSL](#dsl-reference), and run `gradlew build`.
 - **Customization**: for more complex use cases, the plugin provides types to create tasks and run custom commands with [Node.js][nodejs], [npm][npm], [npx][npx], [Yarn][yarn].

 #### Under the hood

-- **Lazy configuration**: tasks configuration is delayed until necessary thanks to the use of Gradle [lazy configuration API][gradle-lazy-configuration], to optimize performance of builds and ease tasks I/O chaining.
+- **Lazy configuration**: tasks configuration is delayed until necessary thanks to the use of Gradle [lazy configuration API][gradle-lazy-configuration], to optimize performance of builds and ease chaining tasks I/O.
 - **Self-contained domain design**: the plugin design is influenced by [clean coding][clean-coder] principles.
-Implementing a domain layer isolated from any framework and infrastructure eases maintenance, simplifies writing cross-platform unit tests.
+The domain layer is isolated from any framework and infrastructure.
+Writing cross-platform unit tests and maintaining the plugin is easier.
 Code coverage and predictability increase.

 <p align="center">
 <a href="https://gradle.org/" title="Gradle"><img src="resources/gradle-icon.png" alt="Gradle icon"/></a>